neelchauhan/mpd-x/docs/mpd50.md

 ## []{#50}6.
 Chat Scripting[]{#chat}

-Mpd includes a powerful chat scripting language for use with links of type **modem**, i.e., asynchronous serial ports.
+mpdx includes a powerful chat scripting language for use with links of type **modem**, i.e., asynchronous serial ports.
 The language is interpreted and executed dynamically and supports fully event driven processing with timeouts and regular expression pattern matching.